linuxfrorg/linuxfr.org/Docker.md

 To simplify set up of a developement environment, LinuxFr.org can be run on Docker with `docker-compose up`.

+Note: you need to enable the Docker BuildKit builder.
+Either you have a Docker version which uses it by default, or you set the environment variable `export DOCKER_BUILDKIT=1`.

 To init the SQL database schema, you need to wait upto the `database` container to be ready to listen MySQL connections.